wpugph/WordPress-Easy-Symlinks/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Easy symlinking tool in WP.
+Best used for non-command line users.
 This can only track symlinks created within the application and excludes symlinks created from the filesystem and command line.
 Best used in Pantheon dev environments in SFTP mode.

 == Description ==

 Easy symlinking tool in WP.
+Best used for non-command line users.

+Add symlinks by going to your WP admin dashboard > Settings > Easy Symlinks

+You can refer here for the common symlink configurations: https://wordpress.org/support/topic/list-of-common-symlinks-in-pantheon

-This can only track symlinks created within the application and excludes symlinks created from the filesystem and command line.
-Best used in Pantheon dev environments in SFTP mode.
+This plugin can only track symlinks created within the application and excludes symlinks created from the filesystem and command line.
+Best used in Pantheon dev or multidev environments in SFTP mode.

 == Installation ==